Srijan-Arya/MovieFinder/README.md

-# Getting Started with Create React App
+# API based project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created in ReactJs, integrated with an OMDB api.
+Each call request 10 movie, tv shows, games etc in JSON.

 ## Available Scripts